-The quest for aesthetics and quality is our primary ethical commitment.
-We stubbornly pursue an utopian goal: we are convinced that a company's ethics are first and foremost bound up with what it creates and how it does so.
+The quest for aesthetics and quality is our primary ethical commitment, since we are convinced that a company's ethics are first and foremost bound up with what it creates and how it does so.
 Beauty and quality are intrinsic values of what we make.

 We conceive of aesthetics in broad terms: as culture, creative freedom, space and time for thought, imagination, and emotion.
 We conceive quality in a profound way: as a careful and attentive vision of the whole and the details, both in the things we make and the relations we enjoy and protect.

 From concept to design, from choice of materials to final production, from workplace to lifestyle and in our relations with our employees, our partners, and our public.

 It is our privilege to make objects that by their nature are not disposable and will never become obsolete.
 On the contrary, Moleskine objects tend to become the focus of affection, and are designed expressly to be kept and treasured.
 Our attachment only grows over time, because a Moleskine object is made out of the thoughts and feelings of its owner.
 Still, it may also be made out of paper and other materials that impact in some way on the environment.
 Moleskine SpA is actively engaged in taking every precaution possible to help safeguard the health of the environment:

 - All Moleskine notebooks are made with acid-free paper, making them environmentally friendly products.

 - Moleskine S.p.A. creates and sells FSC-certified products.

 - We produce our packaging in such a way as to keep waste to a minimum.
 Much of it is designed to be reused, for example the B-Sides of the paperbands which are printed with useful tools, or the wallet packaging, which can be turned into environmentally-friendly photo frames.